aman2004sp/html/README.md

-# html
+# this contains html basic code for creating tables and forms.
-html practice codes by me